servivent10/Servivent_tenant/docs/sql_scripts/16_FEATURE_compras_filtros_y_roles.md

 -- -----------------------------------------------------------------------------
 -- Step 4: Add `usuario_id` column to the `compras` table -- -----------------------------------------------------------------------------
--- This is necessary to know who registered the purchase.
 ALTER TABLE public.compras
 ADD COLUMN IF NOT EXISTS usuario_id uuid REFERENCES public.usuarios(id) ON DELETE SET NULL;